People

 Presenter

-Cody A. Nordling
+Cody A. Norling

-Cody A. Nordling is Visiting Assistant Professor of Musicology at West Virginia University and is a scholar of American musical life in the long-nineteenth and early-twentieth centuries.
+Cody A. Norling is Visiting Assistant Professor of Musicology at West Virginia University and is a scholar of American musical life in the long-nineteenth and early-twentieth centuries.
 He holds a PhD from the University of Iowa, and his primary research area explores the varied performance contexts and repertoires that once characterized the nation’s operatic cultures, portions of which can be found in journals and volumes in the fields of music and history.
 Norling takes particular interest in local and regional perspectives, however, and he is currently co-editing a volume on midwestern musical identities for Indiana University Press while also turning this attention to musical life in his new Appalachian home.
 An active member of SAM, Norling currently serves on its Education Committee and 2027 Local Arrangements Committee, and he is serving out a term as president of the American Musicological Society’s NYSSL Chapter.

 Presenter